 Step 3: Add Font/Music

-Tadpull are currently running several split tests with existing video ads and are looking forward to updating this post with the results.
-If you see any interesting results from your own ads, we’d love to hear from you.
+Tadpull is currently running several split tests with existing video ads for several of our clients.
+If you see any interesting results from your own ads, or need help getting started, we’d love to hear from you.

 Featured Image: pxfuel.com